danyx23/elm-movie-domino/Readme.md

 elm make src/Main.elm --output elm-movie-domino.js
 ```

 Then open elm-movie-domino.html in a browser.
-You can also use `elm repl` which
+You can also use `elm reactor` which
 will get you compile-on-reload but no styles.

 Challenges
 ----------

 This repository is designed as a starting point for small refactorings as part
-of the Elm Hackathon in Berlin.
+of the Elm Hackathon in Berlin in June 2016.

-Here are 3 challenges, in increasing complexity (but feel free to come up with
+Here are 5 challenges, in increasing complexity (but feel free to come up with
 your own!):

-1. Add a button that can be used in debugging to force the display of an error
+1. Add a button that can be used in debugging to see the display of an error
+message that is shown when the api request fails (as a second step, add another
-message (or maybe 4 buttons to cover all possible error cases)
+3 buttons to cover all possible error cases)

-2. There is currenlty no way to distinguish between the state when no search has
+2. There is currently no way to distinguish between the state when no search has
 been started and when a search is in progress but no results have arrived and also
 no visual indication if the text field changes after a search has been performed,
 thus potentially invalidating the results.
 Model these states and visually represent